top of page

 • Choose trails with clear markers and good maintenance if you’re new to hiking.

-• If you are hiking in Europe (i.e. Tour du Mont Blanc or in Scandinavia) then trails are quite often marked out with good information for you
+• If you are hiking in Europe (i.e. Tour du Mont Blanc or in Scandinavia), trails are often marked with good information.

 • Check the distance, elevation gain, and estimated time to complete the hike.